DarkMethosDev/JurassicWorldRebornMod/README.md

 ### RebornMod Leader
 Vitiate (Worst then Caz honestly)

-### Jurassic World Reborn is a prehistoric creature Mod, inspired by the classic dinosaur mod "JurassiCraft".
-While the mod carries several similarities to JurassiCraft, the code is not JurassiCraft's code, but our own property, having been entirely written by our coders.
+### Jurassic World Reborn is a prehistoric creature Mod, taken from the dinosaur mod JurassiCraft, this mod plans to steal everything JurassiCraft has, including the source code, and much more!

 ### Developers